0x-Parzival/Nonce/README.md

 # Nonce
 A block chain made in ruby
-BlockChainable is a module to aid in the creation of Domain Specific Languages using block structure.
-By including BlockChainable into your classes, you will be able to instantiate that class using the class name itself, followed by any parameters to be passed to initialize, followed by a block to be executed within the instantiated class.
+Nonce is a module to aid in the creation of Domain Specific Languages using block structure.
+By including Nonce into your classes, you will be able to instantiate that class using the class name itself, followed by any parameters to be passed to initialize, followed by a block to be executed within the instantiated class.

-BlockChainable also allows methods to search up the chain of classes, meaning that although a block is executed in the scope of the instantiated class, any methods not found in the class but found in a class “up-scope” will be called successfully on the up-scope class.
+Nonce also allows methods to search up the chain of classes, meaning that although a block is executed in the scope of the instantiated class, any methods not found in the class but found in a class “up-scope” will be called successfully on the up-scope class.
 This chaining of method calls allows you to assert values within the blocks as well as calling any other methods from “up-scope” classes.

 **Sypnosis**
 ```

-# a simple nonsense example showing the ability to call methods in outer block scopes
+# a simple example showing the ability to call methods in outer block scopes

-# create some simple classes that include BlockChainable
+# create some simple classes that include Nonce
-require 'block_chainable'
+require 'nonce'

 class Foo
-  include BlockChainable
+  include Nonce

   def hi_from_foo
     puts "hello from foo"